exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials: Software Implementation

 \section{Software Implementation}

 exa-AMD is implemented in \texttt{Python} and designed for clarity, portability, and extensibility.
 It encompasses plug-in scripts for structure handling, database access, machine learning inference, and DFT job submission.
 The use of the Parsl library~\cite{Parsl} ensures efficient, scalable workflow orchestration involving task parallelism, fault tolerance, and elastic resource management.
 Users can configure resource allocation, execution platforms, and job scheduling via flexible configuration files, allowing seamless portability from local workstations to large-scale HPC systems.
 Key features of the software implementation include: \begin{itemize} \item \textbf{Modular design:} The framework's modular architecture allows users to customize or replace key components to adapt to diverse research needs.
 For example, users can provide their own customized initial structure pool as discussed above.
-Moreover, the machine learning model (default is CGCNN currently), can be replaced by other advanced models [add references here].
-The first principles component also supports multiple DFT engines such as VASP, Quantum ESPRESSO, and others.
+Moreover, the machine learning model (default is CGCNN currently), can be replaced by other advanced models with the same interface, such as ALIGNN \cite{ALIGNN}, M3GNet\cite{M3GNET}, MEGNet\cite{MEGNET}, CHGNet\cite{CHGNET}, etc. The first-principles component also supports multiple DFT engines such as VASP, Quantum ESPRESSO, and others.